-As if it were not good fortune enough to be in this charming little sanctuary for a stretch of my journey, it has a gas stove, and I’m generally inspired to cook something on it daily.
+As if it were not good fortune enough to be in this charming little, oceanside sanctuary for a stretch of my journey, it has a gas stove, and I’m generally inspired to cook something on it nightly.

-The day had been misty and cool, a definite note of autumn in the air, and as evening descended in soft tones and hues, I decided that I wanted something warm and comforting.
-Opening the storage cupboard, I considered the various glass storage jars of grains, pulses, beans, and whatnot.
+The day was misty and cool, a definite note of autumn in the air, and as evening descended in soft tones and hues, I wanted something warm and comforting.
+Opening the storage cupboard, I considered the various glass jars of grains, pulses, beans, and whatnot.
 Briefly I eyed the three usual contenders: quinoa, millet, and buckwheat—all of which are seeds rather than grains, alkalizing for the body rather than acid-forming, and in the Ayurvedic healing approach, each of them warming and balancing for a cool and damp Kapha constitution such as mine.
 I sighed, uninspired.
-Behind the front row, pushed up close against the stone ground polenta, the plump, pearly arborio rice softly called out, You want risotto.
+Behind the front row, pushed up close against the stone-ground polenta, the plump, pearly arborio rice softly called out, You want risotto.

 Rich, warm, creamy and comforting, the classic rice dish always seems like perfect cool weather fare to me.
 I pulled the jar from behind the others and set it on the diminutive countertop.

 I opened the fridge to see what sort of options might be to hand, and to be sure that I had an onion.
 There is usually a knob of Parmesan to be found (along with a wedge or two of various cheeses).
-There is always butter in the house, and wine—a lingering effect of attending culinary school in Paris.
-Nigel Slater, my favorite British cookery author writes in one of his dear-to-my-heart cookbooks, “I get a bit twitchy if there’s not wine in the house.”
-Amen, Nigel, but I’ll still chalk it up to living in France.
+There is always butter in the house, and wine—a lingering outcome of attending culinary school in Paris.
+Nigel Slater, one of my favorite British cookery authors, writes in one of his dear-to-my-heart books, “I get a bit twitchy if there’s not wine in the house.”
+Amen, Nigel, but I’ll still chalk it up to having lived in France.

-I considered the stock or broth required and hesitated.
-I haven’t cooked a chicken since being in this recently acquired studio, so there was no proper stock.
-At home in Hawaii, I’ve got homemade chicken broth in the freezer, a stash that gets replenished regularly.
+I considered the broth required and briefly hesitated.
+I haven’t cooked a chicken since being in this recently acquired studio, so there was no proper stock to hand.
+At home in Hawaii, I keep homemade chicken broth in the freezer, a stash that gets replenished regularly.
 Not here.
 A couple of organic vegetable bouillon cubes would have to suffice.
 (For the record, only the veggie ones are any good; the others taste artificial and impart an unwelcome, cloying flavor to any dish.
 Please don’t bother with them.)
 A risotto cooked with veggie stock, even one made from scratch at home, never quite has the unctuous, velvety satin finish of one crafted with a proper chicken broth.
-Tired and hungry, I decided there was no sense being fussy or proud about the stock (I’ll save that for something else, somewhere).
-Veggie cubes so be it.
+Tired and hungry, I decided there was no sense being fussy or proud about the stock; it would only be me eating it, after all.
+Veggie cubes then, so be it.
 Sorted.

-In autumn, I’m fond of a nice butternut squash risotto, sometimes spiked with pungent sage.
-Or a risotto of roasted beets.
-I‘ve been known to roast butternut and beets both, separately, and then either combine them in the finished dish or split the nearly cooked rice into two pots, adding beets to one and squash to the other, and serving the ensuing crimson and golden risottos side by side in a dish, which looks stunning.
-Alas that I had neither of those good things in my empty kitchen.
+In autumn, I’m fond of butternut squash risotto, sometimes spiked with pungent sage.
+Or a risotto of roasted beetroot.
+I‘ve been known to cook both butternut and beets, separately, and either combine them in the finished dish or split the nearly cooked rice into two pots, adding beets to one and squash to the other, and then serving the ensuing crimson and golden risottos side by side in a dish, which looks stunning.
+Alas that I had neither of those good ingredients in my empty kitchen.
 I peered once more into the barren wasteland of the fridge, as if something might magically appear to give my meager risotto any extra pizazz.
 No such luck.
 Empty is… empty.

-Sitting lonely on the top shelf of the fridge, however, was the squat, hinged-lid glass jar with the remainder of the Moroccan green charmoula from two evenings before—a bold, gutsy sauce of garlic, capers, anchovy, toasted cumin, black pepper, a pinch of cayenne, olive oil, and fresh green herbs that I had pounded up using my Provençal mortar and pestle.
-(The North African sauce had topped a nice piece of pan-fried local rockfish, alongside some fresh green beans.)
+Sitting lonely on the top shelf of the fridge, however, was the squat, hinged-lid glass jar with the remainder of the Moroccan green charmoula from two evenings before: a bold, gutsy sauce of garlic, capers, anchovy, toasted cumin, black pepper, a pinch of cayenne, olive oil, and fresh green herbs that I had pounded up using my Provençal mortar and pestle.
+(The North African sauce had topped a filet of pan-fried local rockfish, alongside some fresh green beans.)
 I considered it for a moment, tasting the flavors in my mind, and decided, why not.
-Risotto in our house stopped being anything close to ‘traditional’ at least fifteen years ago, and given that we don’t eat pasta, I value the classic rice dish for its versatility and ability to gracefully incorporate a wide range of ingredients (not necessarily all at the same time)—even if what finds its way into the pot is seldom ‘classic’.
+Risotto in our house stopped being anything close to “traditional” at least fifteen years ago, and given that we don’t eat pasta, I value the classic rice dish for its versatility and ability to gracefully incorporate a wide range of ingredients (not necessarily all at the same time)—even if what finds its way into the pot is seldom classic.

-After the onion softened to a glistening translucence, I added the arborio (carnaroli makes far better risotto but have difficulty finding any that is organic).
+After the onion softened to a glistening translucence, I added the arborio (carnaroli makes far better risotto but good luck finding any that is organically grown).
 Stirring for a minute or two to coat the grains with the hot oil and butter, I added a gurgling, happy slosh of the Oregon Pinot Gris, and as the rice absorbed the wine, I settled contentedly into the easy ritual of adding a ladle full of broth, one at a time, stirring each until it is absorbed before adding the next.

 I’ve done this for so many years, making risotto in a wide variety of pots and pans and kitchens, there is something deeply comforting, calming, even meditative about it.
 When my mate and I have resided in cooler, temperate locales, risotto has often been a weekly supper in the cold months of the year.
 It is a dish so deeply ingrained in my bodymind that it requires almost no conscious thought, yet still deserves my attention and care—appreciating the goodness of each element that goes into the pot, scattering quiet blessings over the steaming surface as I work, and stirring them in.